 \subsection{Twitter Image Cropping Algorithm}

 Twitter employs algorithms throughout its infrastructure to make decisions about how content is presented to users.
 One such algorithm on Twitter uses neural networks to automatically crop the images users tweet, with the aim of improving users’ experiences \cite{theis2018neural}.
-Twitter crops images included in tweets based on how many images appear in a tweet, where more images contained in a tweet means that each image appears as a smaller thumbnail; the dimensions for this cropping have been shared widely between Twitter users trying to understand why images in their tweets appear the way they do \footnote{https://twitter.com/nanobop/status/1255002567131557888 \& https://twitter.com/kophing\_/status/1028000217654652928}.
-Twitter’s cropping algorithm attempts to find the areas of images most interesting to people — as judged by how likely people are to look at a certain region and termed “saliency” — and center that part of the image within the frame, theoretically cropping the least interesting parts of the image out of the thumbnail \cite{theis2018neural}.
+Twitter crops images included in tweets based on how many images appear in a tweet, where more images contained in a tweet mean that each image appears as a smaller thumbnail; the dimensions for this cropping have been shared widely among Twitter users trying to understand why images in their tweets appear the way they do.\footnote{\url{https://twitter.com/nanobop/status/1255002567131557888} \& \url{https://twitter.com/kophing\_/status/1028000217654652928}} Twitter’s cropping algorithm attempts to find the parts of images most interesting to people\thinspace—\thinspace as judged by how likely people are to look at a certain region and termed “saliency”\thinspace—\thinspace and center that part of the image within the frame, theoretically cropping the least interesting parts of the image out of the thumbnail \cite{theis2018neural}.
 This appears to be a good solution for users and Twitter alike: maintain consistent design of tweets while highlighting the part of an image users most want to see.

 But Twitter users noticed that the image cropping did not always match what they would have guessed to be the most “salient” parts of images: specifically, they noticed problematic trends in the behavior of the automated cropping, leading them to suspect bias within the cropping algorithm.
-In one high-profile case in September 2020, Twitter users investigated potential racial bias in the way the cropping algorithm decided whom to focus on and whom to crop.
+In one high-profile case in September 2020, Twitter users investigated potential racial bias in the way the cropping algorithm decided whom to focus on and whom to crop out.
 In another case that gained less traction in January 2019, Twitter users considered possible gender bias in the cropping algorithm’s decisions.
 Below, we describe these two cases and the paths they took along with their dynamics, results, and impacts.